 - Best Pokemon for the Little Jungle Cup

 - Little Jungle Cup start date & time

 For the best chance at success in the Little Jungle Cup, we’d recommend a team consisting of Cottonee, Skarmory, and Wigglytuff as they’re three of the strongest options and offer decent coverage across the board.

 As always in the Go Battle League, it’s almost impossible to say what the absolute ‘best team’ looks like as it will change depending on the Pokemon you’re up against – and you’ll never know what they are until you’re in a battle.

-- Read More: 8 of the rarest Pokemon & how to get them
+- Read More: The rarest Pokemon & how to get them

 Having said that, there are some great contenders for the Little Jungle Cup who will put up a good fight in almost any situation.
 Below, we’ve listed the best options to focus on, but make sure they’re all below 500 CP first.

 - Charged Moves: Grass Knot and Seed Bomb

 - Resistances: Water, Grass, Fighting, Electric, Ground, Dark, and Dragon